apombo90/MechaCar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/91766276/153941802-a41ff45e-374f-454e-8d5f-0e0b1e53a9f0.png)

-Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+- *Vehicle Lenght* and *Ground Clearance* are statistically unlikely to provide random amounts of variance to the linear model.
+In other words, *Vehicle Length* and *Ground Clearance* have a significant impact on miles per gallon on the MechaCar prototype.
+On the other hand, the p-values for *Vehicle Weight, Spoiler Angle and AWD* indicate that they provide random amounts of variance to the model.
-Is the slope of the linear model considered to be zero?
-Why or why not?
+- The **p-value is 5.35e-11** which is much smaller than the assumed significance level of **0.05%**.
+Therefore, there is sufficient evidence to reject the null hypothesis, which means that the slope of the linear model is not zero.
-Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+- The r-squared value for this model is **0.7149** which means that roughly **71%** of the variablilty of the dependent variable **(MPG)** is explained using this linear model.
+That is to say, the multuple regression model does predicts the MPG of MechaCar prototypes effectively.

 ### Summary Statistics on Suspension Coils